soundpress/RulesOfNYC/docs/c47/index.rst

 (a)  Once every six months, an employment training program which has had sufficient public assistance recipient enrollees to form a cohort, as described herein, shall be subject to an employment placement rate review to determine its continued eligibility for approval, as follows:

-   (1) For vocational training programs, the minimum size of a cohort, as defined in section 3-02 of these rules, shall be 25.
+   (1) For vocational training programs, the minimum size of a cohort, as defined in 68 RCNY § 3-02, shall be 25.
 A vocational training program shall pass the employment placement rate review if 40% of persons in the cohort have secured paid employment at any time following their date of enrollment up to the date the employment placement rate review is completed.

-   (2) For literacy programs, the minimum size of a cohort, as defined in section 3-02 of these rules, shall be 50.
+   (2) For literacy programs, the minimum size of a cohort, as defined in 68 RCNY § 3-02, shall be 50.
 A literacy program shall pass the employment placement rate review if the following percentage of persons in the cohort have secured paid employment at any time following their date of enrollment up to the date the employment placement rate review is completed:

       (i) For a review conducted in 1996, 10%;

       (ii) For a review conducted in 1997 or thereafter, 15%.

-   (3) For job placement programs, the minimum size of a cohort, as defined in section 3-02 of these rules, shall be 25.
+   (3) For job placement programs, the minimum size of a cohort, as defined in 68 RCNY § 3-02, shall be 25.
 A job placement program shall pass the employment placement rate review if the following percentage of persons in the cohort have secured paid employment at any time following their date of enrollment up to the date the employment placement rate review is completed:

       (i) For a review conducted in 1996, 40%;

       (ii) For a review conducted in 1997 or thereafter 50%.

-   (4) For associate's degree and other post-secondary two-year degree programs, the minimum size of a cohort, as defined in section 3-02 of these rules, shall be 25.
+   (4) For associate's degree and other post-secondary two-year degree programs, the minimum size of a cohort, as defined in 68 RCNY § 3-02, shall be 25.
 An associate's degree program or other post-secondary two-year degree program shall pass the employment placement rate review if the following percentage of persons in the cohort have secured paid employment at any time following their date of enrollment up to the date the employment placement rate review is completed:

       (i) For a review conducted in 1996, 25%;